 - The United States Federal Communications Commission has granted short-term access to available mobile spectrum in coverage bands (600 and 700 MHz) and capacity bands (1.7-2.2 GHz and 2.5 GHz) to provide additional mobile broadband capacity.

-- The Commission for Communications Regulation (ComReg) in Ireland is temporarily releasing extra radio spectrum in the 700 MHz and 2.6 GHz bands to provide additional capacity for mobile phone and broadband provision and liberalizing the use of 2.1 GHz so that it can be used for 4G and other technologies, rather than just for 3G.
+- The Commission for Communications Regulation (ComReg) in Ireland has temporarily released extra radio spectrum in the 700 MHz and 2.6 GHz bands to provide additional capacity for mobile phone and broadband provision and liberalizing the use of 2.1 GHz so that it can be used for 4G and other technologies, rather than just for 3G.

-- Jordan has renewed the already released short-term basis spectrum to MNOs in capacity bands, sub-1 GHz and for fixed wireless access until the end of the year for free.
+- Jordan has renewed the already released short-term basis spectrum to MNOs in capacity bands, sub-1 GHz and for fixed wireless access for free.

-- Saudi Arabia is releasing available spectrum to MNOs in capacity bands, sub-1 GHz on a short-term basis (700 MHz band).
+- Saudi Arabia has released available spectrum to MNOs in capacity bands, sub-1 GHz on a short-term basis (700 MHz band).

-- Tunisia is making all IMT spectrum tech-neutral on a short-term basis.
+- Tunisia has made all IMT spectrum tech-neutral on a short-term basis.

-- In Panama, the Regulator (Autoridad Nacional de los Servicios Públicos) will grant temporary spectrum licenses to MNOs for additional capacity upon request.
+- In Panama, the Regulator (Autoridad Nacional de los Servicios Públicos) has granted temporary spectrum licenses to MNOs for additional capacity upon request.

-- An agreement between MNOs and Anatel in Brazil shows the agency will take any regulatory action necessary, including with spectrum, to make sure all services remain intact.
+- An agreement between MNOs and Anatel in Brazil shows the agency could have taken and can still take any regulatory action necessary, including with spectrum, to make sure all services remain intact.